K-Schriber/Computer-Science-Internal-Assessment/README.md

 ## Success Criteria
+1. A The website allows user to upload photos.
-1. The website allows user to upload photos and descriptions easily after each build session.
+1. B The website allows user to add descriptions to the photos after each build session.
+Prompting user if Picture doen't have comment.
-2. The website  takes Meta-Data from photo to keep track of the specific dates and times of updates that photos were taken.
+1. C The website takes Meta-Data from photo to keep track of the specific dates and times of updates that photos were taken.
-3. The website includes a project management feature that organizes and categorizes updates by different parts of the house or specific projects.
+2. A The website includes a project management feature that organizes and categorizes updates by different parts of the house or specific projects.
-4. The website allows user to track the materials needed for each part of the house, including quantities.
+2. B The webstie allows crude operations on tags for specfic projects (example Tiling, Roofing, etc)
+3. A The website tracks expenses on differant categories (example #wood, #tools, Total spending)
-5. The website provides a search and filter function to quickly find specific updates or materials information by date, project, or keyword.
+4. A The website provides a search and filter function to quickly find specific updates or materials information by date, project, or keyword.
-6. The website includes a dashboard that visually displays the progress of the construction, highlighting completed tasks, ongoing projects, and upcoming material needs.
+5. A The website includes a dashboard that visually displays the progress of the construction, highlighting completed tasks, ongoing projects, and upcoming material needs.